allogic/Nippon/README.md

  - If you got build errors, make sure you are using the latest Visual Studio version.
 (Tested with VS 2022 >= 17.X.X)
  - If for some reason the editor does not start, make sure the latest graphics card drivers are installed on your system.
+ - If the editor crashes, be sure `Config.json` has POSIX compliant paths.
+(Even on windows)

 ## Editor Controls